suanno/adiabatic_theorem/README.md

 The theorem states that the wave function where the system is _**follows**_ the _instantaneous ground state_ of the system, in this sense:

 If you slowly vary the frequency of the oscillator, then the potential (and so the ground state) shape changes in time (so it makes sense talking of the _instantaneous ground state_).
-During the evolution of the system's state, its _absolute value_ is well approximated by the one of the _instantaneous ground state_, as soon as you change the frequency slowly in time.
+During the evolution of the system's state, its **absolute value $|\Psi|^2$** is well approximated by the one of the _instantaneous ground state_, as soon as you change the frequency slowly in time.
 ## How the code works
 The code plots, as time passes, all those three objects (the potential, the system's state and the  _instantaneous ground state_) in the same canvas.